 Quebec and the other Canadian provinces also run their own economic immigration programs.

 Under the Quebec skilled worker class and the provincial nominee class, applicants may become permanent residents on the basis of their proven ability to become economically established in Canada, in accordance with immigration programs and selection criteria administered by Quebec or the provinces.

 Canada also admits immigrants under business programs including the Start-Up Visa Program and the Self-Employed Class.
 Quebec, meanwhile, operates the highly-popular Quebec Immigrant Investor Program (QIIP).

 The Start-Up Visa Program was introduced by ministerial instruction in April 2013 as a five-year pilot project.
-It is set to be made permanent on March 31, 2018.
+It was made permanent on March 31, 2018.
 The Start-Up Visa program grants Canadian permanent residence to qualified immigrant entrepreneurs.
 The program aims to recruit innovative entrepreneurs to Canada and link them with the Canadian private sector businesses, (angel investor groups, venture capital funds or business incubators) and facilitate the establishment of their start-up business in Canada.